SlobodaLab/R-Workshop/06-stats-in-R.md

 If you need to conduct a statistical test with more than 1 indendent variable, you'll need to conduct a multiple linear regression using `lm`.

-If you are interested in including random independent variables, you'll need to conduct a linear mixed model using `lmer` from the `lmerTest` package

-To add more independent variables or random variables, just add to the formula:
+To add more independent variables, just add to the formula:

 `y ~ x1*x2` OR `y ~ x1 + x2`